Close-up of a bee returning to the hive with pollen, symbolizing small effort that counts

 Make your progress visible on hard days

-Use KeikoAI Microwins to log concrete actions, track what they gave you, and build a more accurate self-narrative.
+Use KeikoAI Moments to log concrete actions, track what they gave you, and build a more accurate self-narrative.

 Private by design · No streak pressure